ReynaldoAMartinez/ReynaldoAMartinez/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills and Projects
+Here are selected projects that showcase my skills and hands-on experience

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|